Residential income segregation: A behavioral model of the housing market: Numerical simulations

 \subsection{Effect of subsidies and taxes}

-We investigate which policy is most effective at reducing income segregation.
-Housing market policies have been traditionally divided in two strands.
+We investigate which policy is most effective at reducing income segregation and increasing social welfare.
+Housing market policies have traditionally been divided in two strands.

-First, subsidized housing aims to improve the accessibility of low-income households to the housing market.
-There are two types of subsidized housing -- project-based and tenant or buyer-based \citep{sinai2005low}.
+First, subsidized housing aims at improving the accessibility of low-income households to the housing market.
+There are two types of subsidies -- project-based and tenant or buyer-based \citep{sinai2005low}.
 The former include public housing and subsidies to the construction sector, which is incentivized to construct new affordable houses.
 The latter include buyer-based vouchers, certificates, rent supplements etc. There is a strong consensus in the literature for buyer-based subsidies \citep{olsen2003housing}, and so we focus on this policy (also, we do not consider constructions in our model).

 Second, transaction taxes increase the cost of transacting a dwelling.
 To avoid paying the tax, many households may postpone buying or selling a dwelling \citep{dachis2011effects}, or adjust the transaction price to exploit discontinuities in tax liability \citep{best2017housing}.
 For our purposes, transaction taxes are also aimed at ``cooling'' the housing market and therefore improve affordability for low-income households, as confirmed by the recent 15\% transaction tax on foreign purchases in Vancouver.\footnote{See \texttt{https://www2.gov.bc.ca/gov/content/taxes/property-taxes/}